Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: User Study

-\textbf{Dependent variables.} Our dependent variables include how well participants can understand the robot's capability and how such understanding can help them in the collaboration, as well as their self-reported perception of the robot: \begin{itemize}[leftmargin=*] \item To measure \textbf{capability understanding}, we ask users to choose positions that they think the robot can reach from a number of object queries, as shown in \Cref{fig:eval}.
-We record their selections and compare them with the ground-truth. \item For \textbf{collaboration task performance}, we use the accumulated reward of the team as a measure. \item To measure the \textbf{perception of the robot}, we ask participants to rate statements listed in \Cref{tab:survey} on a 7-point Likert scale labeled from "strongly agree" to "strongly disagree", after they have finished interaction with a robot.
-Inspired by \cite{madsen2000measuring}, the statements shown in \Cref{tab:survey} are designed to evaluate their subjective understanding of the robot in different aspects, including reachability, predictability, reliance and trust. \end{itemize}
+{{\textbf{Materials.}} During the study, participants interact with the three robots in the simulation as described in \Cref{sec:sim-result}}.
+We measure how well participants can understand the robot's capability and how such understanding can help them in the collaboration, as well as their self-reported perception of the robot.
+To measure \textbf{capability understanding}, we ask users to choose positions that they think the robot can reach from a number of object queries, as shown in \Cref{fig:eval}.
+We record their selections and compare them with the ground truth.
+For \textbf{collaboration task performance}, we use the accumulated reward of the team as a measure.
+To measure the \textbf{perception of the robot}, we ask participants to rate statements listed in \Cref{tab:survey} on a 7-point Likert scale labeled from "strongly agree" to "strongly disagree", after they have finished interaction with a robot.
+Inspired by \cite{madsen2000measuring}, the statements shown in \Cref{tab:survey} are designed to evaluate their subjective understanding of the robot in different aspects, including reachability, predictability, reliance and trust.

-\textbf{Procedure.} After a brief introduction, each participant is asked to interact with three robots A, B and C in random order.
-The purpose is to see how robot's physical configurations affect capability perception.
+\textbf{Calibration task.} In the calibration task, the participant would be randomly assigned to an experiment group, and observe $T$ demonstrations.
+Based on the simulations results in \Cref{fig:sim_iou}, we believe showing more demonstrations would generally lead to a better calibration.
+Considering the limited time of participants in our online study, however, we cannot use an arbitrarily large $T$.
+From simulation, we witness the most significant improvement during the first $4$ trajectories, thus we control the number of demonstrations $T=4$ in practice.
+After seeing all demonstrations, participants are asked to estimate the robot's reachable workspace by choosing positions that they think the robot can reach from a number of object queries, as shown in \Cref{fig:eval}.